Combating, Controlling, and Repelling the Asian Tiger Mosquito

 #1 Get Batty!

 Make sure to place your bat box so that bat droppings won't come in close contact to humans, since bat droppings can have bacteria.
+Bat droppings can also be very acidic, and will eat away at vehicle paint, among other things.

 Mosquitoes are actually pretty poor flyers, particularly the Asian Tiger mosquito.
 A few well placed outdoor fans will blow incoming mosquitoes away and keep you cooler during the summer months.
 An overhead fan will also help blow your problems away.